fleek-platform/website/src/content/guides/fleek-svelte-guide/index.md

 ---
 title: 'How to Deploy SvelteJs App on Fleek : A Step-by-Step Guide for Developers'
 date: 2024-05-07
-desc: "How to use Fleek to deploy your Svelte app to IPFS"
+desc: 'How to use Fleek to deploy your Svelte app to IPFS'
 thumbnail: './sveltethumb.png'
 image: './sveltethumb.png'
 author: